deajan/osync/README.md

 osync has been designed to not delete any data, but rather make backups of conflictual files or soft deletes.
 Nevertheless, you should always have a neat backup of your data before trying a new sync tool.

 ### 14 March 2017 Notice: osync v1.2 is right behind the corner.
-The master development version (RC3+) is what should basically become the final version.
-Please consider using the the master development version to help final testing.
-This version has also grown more stable and tested than actual stable version as of today.
+The master development version is what should basically become the final version after three release candidates.
+Please consider using the master development version to help final testing.
+This version has also grown more stable and is deeper tested than actual stable version as of today.

 You can download the latest stable release of osync at https://github.com/deajan/osync/archive/stable.tar.gz